Tag Archive for: finances

 Writing down how and where you spend money is an enlightening experience!
 Just like those food logs that scare us into a lifestyle change, we can do the same for money.
 Keep a log of EACH item you purchase in a month.
 Not only will you realistically know what things cost to create a realistic budget, you will also know just how many times you are using money for “wants” rather than “needs”.

-Ledgers can make the difference for us in keeping track of and being accountable about our funds.
+Ledgers can make a difference for us in keeping track of and being accountable for our funds.
 Use your check register all the time to record checks and debit card transactions as these occur.
-For bill paying, keep a ledger to record your payments to utilities, credit cards and other monthly expenses.
+For bill paying, keep a ledger to record your payments to utilities, credit cards, and other monthly expenses.
 This way you see what each bill is each month, compare the expenses of the bill each month, and be sure you paid it each month.
-Seeing it on paper makes money not only a currency traded, but an effective way to track your financial goals.
+Seeing it on paper makes money not only a currency traded but also an effective way to track your financial goals.
 You can also use Quicken and budgeting apps to record the payments to see annually what your expenses are and to help balance your checking account each month.

 Automate your money management to accomplish your goals